 The same idea can be extended to industry, medicine and other fields.
 Plant associated biofilms also promote bacteria-plant interactions in profound ways.
 The molecular details are not well understood.
 Thus, it will be interesting to understand how interactions and communications between bacteria and plant differ when plant-interacting bacteria are in the form of multicellular communities.
 The proposed research topic is about rhizosphere bacterial community and bacteria-plant interactions, especially emphasizing the role of biofilms during the interactions.
 This Research Topic focuses on: 1.
 Gene regulation of rhizosphere bacterial biofilms 2.
 The underlying mechanisms of biofilms in promoting plant health 3.
 Application of beneficial bacterial biofilms in rhizosphere 4.
 Molecular mechanisms of bacteria-plant interactions and communications

-Keywords: beneficial bacteria, biofilm, plant health, gene regulation, application., rhizosphere, colonization, plant.
+rhizosphere, colonization, plant., beneficial bacteria, biofilm, plant health, gene regulation, application.

 All contributions to this Research Topic must be within the scope of the section and journal to which they are submitted, as defined in their mission statements.
 Frontiers reserves the right to guide an out-of-scope manuscript to a more suitable section or journal at any stage of peer review.